Fantasy of the 20th Century

 A selection of fantasy classics ranking among my personal favorites, not necessarily in that order.
 Admittedly, my literary taste leans rather toward “high fantasy” – nevertheless perhaps worth giving some of them a try ...

 “Three Rings for the Elven-kings under the sky ...”
-Meanwhile, I happen to own half a dozen different editions of the “Ring Trilogy”, most of them with better covers and less misprints, and printed on better paper.
-However, the first version I ever read was the notorious unauthorized Ace Books edition of 1965, at 75 ¢ per volume, which paved J. R. R. Tolkien's way to success and world-wide bestseller fame.
+Meanwhile, I happen to own half a dozen different editions of the “Ring Trilogy”, most of them with better covers and fewer misprints, and printed on better paper.
+However, the first version I ever read was the notorious unauthorised Ace Books edition of 1965, at 75 ¢ per volume, which paved J. R. R. Tolkien's way to success and worldwide bestseller fame.
 (And just to mention it: The runes on the cover are merely decorative and don't make any sense.)

 No worm, but the Serpent itself.
-An unrivalled, though flawed masterpiece.
+An unique, though flawed masterpiece.
 I read it at nineteen, between leaving school and attending university.
-Looking backwards, I really can’t tell how much of the text I actually comprehended at that time.
-More than twenty years later, I translated the – supposedly untranslatable – novel into German, matching E. R. Eddison's pseudo-Elizabethan style with fanciful German baroque.
+Looking backwards, I really can’t tell how much of the text I comprehended at that time.
+More than twenty years later, I translated the – supposedly untranslatable – novel into German, matching E. R. Eddison's pseudo-Elizabethan style with fanciful German Baroque.
 I still think it the best translation I ever did.

 Mary Renault is an icon of gay and lesbian activists, and most of her novels deal with male lovers.
 The King Must Die and its sequel, The Bull from the Sea, are the exception.
 They tell the story of Theseus of Athens and the fall of Crete.
 While the events are viewed by the characters in mythological terms, the reader may interpret them psychologically – and this precarious balance is maintained throughout.
 A remarkable feat.